28 Important Accounting Statistics by Actual Experts | Fit Small Business

 General Accounting Statistics

-1. 85% of accounting and finance professionals worked in-office prior to the pandemic
+1. Only 31% of accounting and finance professionals have returned to the office full-time since the pandemic

-This percentage dropped to only 22% at the peak of the pandemic and is expected to return to 47% in 2022.
+Almost 85% were full-time in the office prior to the pandemic.
+This percentage dropped to only 22% at the peak of the pandemic and made a slight rebound to 31% in 2022.
+MineralTree expects the percentage to drop to 28% in 2023.

 2. 66% of accounting firm staff worked in the office full-time in 2022

-In 2022, staff at accounting firms are much more likely to work in the office than other accounting and finance professionals.
+In 2022, staff at accounting firms worked in the office more than other accounting and finance professionals.
 This high reliance on in-office employees could be driven by the necessity for auditors to be present physically at the client’s premises to perform an audit.

 (AccountingToday)